homemadearcade/zero/todo/1_BACKLOG_CHORES.md

 If the host is not online, codrawing strokes will not save!
 Most importantly if you are non the same SCENE as the host it will not save

+EntityModelIds are getting set to null?
+When, where, why?

+Its getting cobrowsing updates from another lobby

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------